California county routes in zone J: J13

 County Route J13 (CR J13) is a county highway in San Joaquin County, California, United States.
-It is known entirely as Tracy Boulevard from Eleventh Street in Tracy to Lammers Road north of Tracy.
+It is entirely known as Tracy Boulevard from Eleventh Street in Tracy to Lammers Road north of Tracy.
+Tracy Boulevard itself south of Eleventh Street (without the county route designation) continues, serving the south portion of the city, ending at a dead end just past I-580 in a rural portion of the county.
 Apart from an advance shield at its northern end, the route is largely unsigned.